 It starts flat, then folds up 1-2-3, and snaps front and back to create an adorable cone-shaped mini purse for coins and more.
-Project design credit goes to Tendance Ruban for re-inventing this lovely vintage design; our thanks to Renaissance Ribbons for bringing it to our attention and suggesting we do an update.
+Project design credit goes to Tendance Ruban for re-inventing this lovely vintage design; our thanks to Renaissance Ribbons for bringing it to our attention and suggesting we do an update, with their gorgeous ribbons, of course!
 We reverse-engineered the original sample to provide you with easy, step-by-step instructions and a downloadable pattern.

 For this multi-layer project with its origami fold, it’s important everything stays flat.
 Our solution: the ribbons are stitched to the plain side of a layer of fusible interfacing.
 When the front and back are assembled and pressed, it activates the fusing and creates a tight, smooth bond.
 Stability is increased and layers are decreased.